codebar/tutorials/html/lesson2/tutorial.md

 ## But before we start...

+### Required files

+Download the files required to begin working through the tutorial from [here](https://gist.github.com/hundred/7332441/download)

 ### What can I do with CSS?

 You can change the color, position, dimensions and presentation of different elements